Travel Guide Asia Turkmenistan

 Turkmenistan is a unique destination for a unique visitor.
 The highlight here is the Turkmens' nomadic culture, which still survives today, albeit to a lesser extent since the Soviets took over.
 Traditional garb, intricately designed rugs and a strong tribal loyalty give the anthropologically-minded traveller a fascinating journey - if they can handle the heat.

 The territory of Turkmenistan has a long history, with various empires ruling over this land.
-It was under the control of Persians, Arabs, and even Geghis Kahn.
+It was under the control of Persians, Arabs, and even Genghis Kahn.
 Later control of Turkmenistan was fought over by Persian Shahs, Khivan Khans, the Emirs of Bukhara and the rulers of Afghanistan.
-During the 18th Turkmen awarness grew under spiritual leader and poet Magtymguly Pyragy, who lay the roots for an independent Turkmenistan, calling for unity, brotherhood and peace among Turkmen tribes.
+During the 18th Turkmen awareness grew under spiritual leader and poet Magtymguly Pyragy, who lay the roots for an independent Turkmenistan, calling for unity, brotherhood and peace among Turkmen tribes.
 In the late 19th century the expanding Russian Empire seized control over Turkmenistan (than Transcaspia).
 With the opening of the Transcaspian Railway in 1897, and a link to European Russia in 1906, many settlers from other parts of Russia arrived in Turkmenistan, which was felt as the thread by the Turkmen people.
 Corruption and the abuse of power by the Russian military leaders led to a revolt in 1916, and was quickly followed by the Russian October revolution in 1917.

 Ashgabat became a base for the anti bolshevik movement, but in 1918 the communists took control over Ashgabat and created a soviet.
 A group under leadership of Junaid Khan a loyal tribal chief to the old Russian regime joined together to try to get rid of the Communists.
 In July 1919, these anti-Communist allies established the independent state of Transcaspia.
-Even Great Britain got involved in the battles and even managed to occupy Ashgabat but this effort was shortlived.
+Even Great Britain got involved in the battles and even managed to occupy Ashgabat but this effort was short lived.
 The last of the resistance gave up in 1923 fleeing across the borders of Iran and Afghanistan.
-This was later followed by over a million Turkmen people, when Turkmenistan was incorported in the Soviet Union.
+This was later followed by over a million Turkmen people, when Turkmenistan was incorporated in the Soviet Union.

 Turkmenistan became independent on October 27, 1991,when the Soviet Union fell apart.
 From 1991 until his death in 2006 the country was ruled by former communist leader Saparmurad Niyazov, which led the country into an isolated position when it comes to world politics, and a state where in there are no opposition parties and freedom of press.
-He also issued some other rather stranger things, like renaming the months of the calender after himself and members of his family, and creating his own personal cult.
-After the death of Niyazov a power struggle turned out in favour of Gurbanguly Berdimuhamedow, who turned back many of Niyazov's impopular laws, but has not yet moved toward making Turkmensitan a democracy.
+He also issued some other rather stranger things, like renaming the months of the calendar after himself and members of his family, and creating his own personal cult.
+After the death of Niyazov a power struggle turned out in favour of Gurbanguly Berdimuhamedow, who turned back many of Niyazov's unpopular laws, but has not yet moved toward making Turkmensitan a democracy.

 Turkmenistan is made up of 5 provinces and 1 independent city (the capital Ashgabat)